maryi/CSCW-Project/Personal activity log/Eli.md

 october 21: 45 minutes searching for a good database server to use for the project

 ocotober 24: 1 hour adding apps to the base list of applications and descirbing them based on the given descriptors

+october 25: 1h30min adding apps to the base list of applications and descirbing them based on the given descriptors